 - Most HPV infections acquired in teens and young adults clear up spontaneously, including those caused by high-risk types.
 It is now recognized that screening young women soon after onset of sexual activity results in large numbers of HPV infections and Pap test abnormalities that can safely be ignored, but that historically have resulted in unnecessary treatment accompanied by preventable anxiety and stress.

 - For women ages 20-29, screening with cytology alone every three years

 - For women 30 and over:

-Screening every five years with cytology/HPV testing (ACS guidelines say “co-testing” is the preferred approach)
+- Screening every five years with cytology/HPV co-testing

 - For women 65 and over: Cervical cancer screening can end for most women at age 65, provided they have a history of adequate screening tests with normal results